cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/register-drep.md

   --out-file payment.witness
 ```

-Witnessing the transaction with the DRep keys from each memeber:
+Witnessing the transaction with the DRep keys from each member:

 ```shell
 cardano-cli conway transaction witness \